How to buy Australian Rural Capital (ARC) shares

 Australian Rural Capital Limited is an asset management business based in Australia.
-Australian Rural Capital shares (ARC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.32 – an increase of 3.23% over the previous week. and has a market cap (total outstanding shares value) of $4.1 million.
+Australian Rural Capital shares (ARC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Australian Rural Capital has a market cap (total outstanding shares value) of $14.9 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Australian Rural Capital